Caller ID Spoofing

 What is Caller ID spoofing?

-Unfortunately, illegitimate telemarketers may change the information that appears on the Caller ID display (a practice known as Caller ID spoofing) to misrepresent themselves and to trick Canadians into answering the call.
-For example:
+- Illegitimate telemarketers that change their Caller ID information to misrepresent themselves and to trick Canadians into answering the call.

-- The Caller ID may be altered to match the first 6-digits of your telephone number so that it looks like a local call, perhaps from a neighbour in your area, also known as ‘neighbouring.’
+- The Caller ID is altered to match the first 6-digits of your telephone number so that it looks like a local call, perhaps even from a neighbour in your area.
+This practice is often referred to as “neighbouring”.

-- The Caller ID may display your own telephone number, also known as ‘mirroring.’
+- The Caller ID is altered to display your own telephone number.
+This practice is often referred to as “mirroring”.

-- The Caller ID may display the number of another individual and/or organization (i.e., pose as a recognizable brand).
+- The Caller ID is altered to display the number of another individual and/or organization (i.e., pose as a recognizable brand or a government organization).

 Is Caller ID spoofing illegal?

 Telemarketers who make calls to Canadians are required to accurately identify themselves and their client.
-Telemarketers who use technology to spoof their Caller ID information with inaccurate, false or misleading information violate this requirement.
-Each violation of the Unsolicited Telemarketing Rules can lead to fines up to $1,500 per violation for an individual and $15,000 per violation for a corporation.
+However, when telemarketers use technology to spoof their Caller ID to display inaccurate, false or misleading information, they are in direct violation of this requirement.
+As a result, each violation of the Unsolicited Telecommunications Rules can lead to fines of up to $1,500 per violation for an individual and up to $15,000 per violation for a corporation.

 How do I protect myself from spoofed calls?